Learning Pyramid

 90%: Teaching Others

 Based on the research, the least effective method would be a lecture.
 Long term retention rates of a typical lecture, where an individual merely stands in front of people and talks is considered to be around 5%.
 However, if people get actively involved and collaborate with others his or her retention rate dramatically increases.
-The difference in retention between passive and active (participatory) methods may be due to the extent of reflection and deep processing.
+The difference in retention between passive and active (participatory) methods may be due to the extent of reflection and deep cognitive processing.

 Retention Rates